codecentric-oss/lightml/.github/pull_request_template.md

 - [ ] All tests ran successfully
 - [ ] All merge conflicts are resolved
 - [ ] Documentation has been updated to reflect the changes
-- [ ] Any necessary migrations have been run

 ## 📌 Related Issues